2 Israeli Embassy staff shot and killed outside Jewish Museum in D.C.

 "The couple that was gunned down tonight in the name of Free Palestine was a young couple about to be engaged," Leiter said.
 "The young man purchased a ring this week with the intention of proposing to his girlfriend next week in Jerusalem.
 They were a beautiful couple who came to enjoy an evening in Washington's cultural center."

-Leiter said that he spoke to President Trump by phone following the shooting.
+Leiter said that he spoke to President Trump by phone following the shooting, as did U.S. Attorney General Pam Bondi, who attended the news conference and earlier said that she responded to the scene of the shooting.

+"I spoke to the president of the United States multiple times tonight," Bondi said.
+"On behalf of the president, his prayers are with all of us, all of the Jewish community, all of us in Washington, D.C."

 D.C.
 Mayor Muriel Bowser said that D.C.
 Police and the FBI will be investigating.

-"The FBI's role of course as always when there is any possibility of a terrorist act, or acts motivated by hate or other bias, the FBI will be conducting those investigations," Bowser said.
+"We will not tolerate antisemitism," Bowser said, later adding that "the FBI's role of course as always when there is any possibility of a terrorist act, or acts motivated by hate or other bias, the FBI will be conducting those investigations."

 Secretary of Homeland Security Kristi Noem wrote on X that "two Israeli Embassy staff were senselessly killed tonight near the Jewish Museum in Washington DC."